Digimon: The Movie: Critical reception

-The film received generally negative reviews by critics.
+The film received generally negative reviews from critics.
 According to the review aggregator website Rotten Tomatoes, 24% of critics have given the movie a positive review based on 41 reviews, with an average rating of 4/10.
 The site's critics consensus reads, "Digimon is better than Pokemon, but it's still a predictable movie with mediocre animation."
-On Metacritic, the film has a weighted average score of 20 out of 100 based on 17 critics, indicating "generally unfavorable reviews".
-Lawrence van Gelder of The New York Times describes the film as "noisy and ill-conceived", as it focused too much on "morphing monsters" and too little on "storytelling talent" and animation.
-Liam Lacey of The Globe and Mail gave the film two stars, noting that the "scenes alternate between kitschy cuteness and spectacular violence, with only a nod toward plot, character development, and motivation".
-Paul Trandahl from Common Sense Media gave the movie three stars, complimenting the film's visuals, but cited criticism in its lack of emotional attachment towards the characters and the plot alienating parents and newcomers.
+On Metacritic, the film has a weighted average score of 20 out of 100 based on 17 critics, indicating "generally unfavorable" reviews.
+Reviews from The New York Times, The Globe and Mail, and Common Sense Media stated that there was too little focus on the plot and characters, which alienated audiences who were not familiar with the television series.

 At the 2000 Stinkers Bad Movie Awards, the film won the award for "Worst Achievement in Animation".
 However; the magazine Animage conducted a list of the "Top 100" anime productions in January 2001, and Digimon: The Movie placed 88th on list.